Colonists in Boston revolted against a hated English governor 86 years and one day before the shot was heard round the world in Concord, Mass.

 Andros continued to vex the Massachusetts Puritans.
 He refused to recognize some of their deeds, restricted town meetings, enforced the Navigation Acts and continued to promote the Anglican Church.

-As anger grew against Andros in the colonies, so did it fester against James II.
+As anger grew against Andros in the colonies, so did it fester against James II in England.
 English Parliamentarians overthrew his government and invited William of Orange to take his place.
 William landed in England on Nov.
 5, 1688, and by December the bloodless coup known as the Glorious Revolution was over.

 The news reached Boston in late March.
 Andros wouldn’t last much longer.